SergioRoldan/Seths-Network/README.md

 (this solves Angular 6 strip of crypto and stream libraries, which are truffle-contracts dependencies).

-If typings.d.ts is not in the project include it with the following code under the src folder:
+If src/typings.d.ts is not in the project include it with the following code under the src folder:

     + declare var require: NodeRequire;